raspberrypilearning/non-player-characters/en/quiz1/question_1.md

 A project has a script to always get an NPC moving towards the Player but when you play the project the NPC moves straight ahead from their original position.

+<mark>LookAt just changes the direction the player is facing.</mark>

-What line of code should you add to your 'Update' Method to make the NPC move in the direction you want:
+Which line of code should you add to your 'Update' Method to make the NPC move in the direction you want:

 ```
   public float followSpeed = 3f;